gerasy1987/dotfiles/README.md

 ## VS Code Resources

-- **[VS Code User Interface](https://code.visualstudio.com/docs/getstarted/userinterface):** Familiarize yourself with the VS Code user interface to enhance your productivity.
+- **[VS Code User Interface](https://code.visualstudio.com/docs/getstarted/userinterface)** is much more flexible than RStudio's.

-- **[Setting Up R in VS Code](https://code.visualstudio.com/docs/languages/r):** A comprehensive guide to setting up and using R within VS Code.
+- **[Setting Up R in VS Code](https://code.visualstudio.com/docs/languages/r)** is costly first time and requires `radian` setup for autocompletions and proper R terminal.

-- **[Setting Up Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial):** Step-by-step tutorial for configuring Python in VS Code.
+- **[Setting Up Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial):** is easier than R.

-- **[Source Control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview):** Learn how to manage your source code with Git integration in VS Code, enhancing version control and collaboration.
+- **[Source Control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview)** allows you to manage your source code with Git and work remotely with GitHub without need to install dedicated app.

-- **[Cursor](https://www.cursor.com):** Cursor is a VS Code wrapper (and replacement) designed to improve your coding efficiency with AI-powered code suggestions and completions.
+- **[Cursor](https://www.cursor.com)** is a VS Code wrapper (and replacement) designed to improve your coding efficiency with AI-powered code suggestions and completions.

-- **[Quarto in VS Code](https://quarto.org/docs/tools/vscode.html):** Instructions for integrating Quarto with VS Code for document authoring.
+- **[Quarto in VS Code](https://quarto.org/docs/tools/vscode.html)** is as good as Quarto in RStudio with full support for chunk controls and visual editor.

-- VS Code Packages:
+- A list of useful VS Code packages:

     - **[Color Highlight](https://marketplace.visualstudio.com/items?itemName=naumovs.color-highlight):** Highlights color codes in your code, making it easier to visualize color values.
     - **[LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop):** A comprehensive LaTeX editing environment within VS Code.